 It certainly didn’t slow down for us as December began!
 The first saw us decorating the house which took all day surprisingly.
 Tuesday was my granny’s birthday, so after work we were round at her house for a family meal.
 It didn’t work out as well as we had hoped, but she had a good enough day all in all.
 Then that Saturday night was our Work Christmas Party night, and 2 of our agents from the mainland came across for it!
 It was a long and somewhat messy night, and I spent the next day dying on the sofa.
 The following weekend I went for dinner with Granny before going to see the Ulster Orchestra and Belfast Philharmonic Choir perform Handel’s Messiah – her birthday present from me this year.
 Then we were into the new week, and with it came Mum’s birthday – we went to see Last Christmas in the cinema, and then out for dinner afterwards.
 Thursday that week then saw me back at the Waterfront Hall, this time to see The Magic of Christmas – West End star Sophie-Louise Dann, Alex Gaumond, the Belfast Philharmonic Choir and the Ulster Orchestra put on a night of Christmas music to really get you feeling festive – I’ve since found out it’s an annual show so I’ll definitely be looking at tickets for that for next year!
 Finally, on the Saturday night, the 4 of us went to see Driving Home For Christmas at the Lyric Theatre in Belfast – the last of the pre-Christmas shows.
 After that, Christmas was on us.
 We had a quiet one at home just the four of us, having gone out to visit family and on to the rugby club on Christmas Eve.
 On Boxing Day, Rachel’s boyfriend and his mum came round for a few drinks and nibbles, and they brought their new puppy – a 12 week old cockapoo!
 Adorable doesn’t even begin to cover it.
 Friday morning saw a quick dash into town for some exchanges of presents, and a dart into Tesco for a grocery shop.
 Friday afternoon, we visited family, and got an invite around for Saturday afternoon too!
 So we did just that, after a trip out to see what was left in the sales.
 On Sunday, Granny came up for dinner as we hadn’t seen her in a week, and then Monday was a day of catching up with ourselves after the busy festive period.
 And now, it’s New Year’s Eve, and we’re all out tonight!
 So let’s see just how well these resolutions I’m making last…

-It was a busy year all in all!
-Looking back on that all, I can roughly guess how my goals for 2019 turned out, but shall we have a look back at them?
+It was a busy year all in all when looking back at 2019 in review!
+Looking back on 2019 in review, I can roughly guess how my goals for 2019 turned out, but shall we have a look back at them?

 - Cut down on caffeine and drink more water.